Critical engine: Effect of the critical engine on minimum control speed

 If an outboard engine fails, such as engine 1 as shown in Figure 2, the moment arm of the vector of the remaining thrust on that wing moves from in between the engines to a bit outside of the remaining inboard engine.
 The vector itself is 50% of the opposite thrust vector.
 The resulting thrust yawing moment is much smaller in this case than for conventional propeller rotation.
 The maximum rudder yawing moment to counteract the asymmetrical thrust can be smaller and, consequently, the size of the vertical tail can be smaller.
 The feathering system of the large, 8-bladed, 17.5-foot (5.33 m) diameter drag propellers must be automatic, very rapid and failure-free, to ensure the lowest possible propeller drag following a propulsion-system malfunction.
 If not, a failure of the feathering system of an outboard engine will increase propeller drag, which in turn enhances the thrust yawing moment considerably, thus increasing actual V_{MC(A)}.
-The control power generated by the small vertical tail and rudder alone is low by the small design.
+The control power generated by the small vertical tail and rudder alone is low by design.
 Only rapid reduction of thrust of the opposite engine, or increased airspeed can restore the required control power to maintain straight flight following the failure of a feathering system.
 Designing and approving the feathering system for this airplane is challenging for design engineers and certification authorities.

 On airplanes with very powerful engines, the problem of asymmetrical thrust is solved by applying automatic thrust asymmetry compensation, but this has consequences for takeoff performance.